status-im/swarms/ideas/146-status-go-sdk/README.md

 ## Success Metrics

+#### Milestone 1: Basic SDK
+  - [ ] Swarm participants identified
+  - [ ] Detailed specifications for each metric identified and documented
+  - [ ] User stories and project board setup
+  - [ ] Effort estimate and high-level schedule established

+#### Milestone 2: Status messaging basic interaction
+  - [ ] Setup a new connection
+  - [ ] Ability to close a specific connection
+  - [ ] Ability to change connection configuration
+  - [ ] Ability to login as a specific account
+  - [ ] Ability to log out.

+#### Milestone 3: Public channels interaction
+  - [ ] Ability to join public channels
+  - [ ] Ability to publish messages on public channels
+  - [ ] Ability to subscribe to public channels
+  - [ ] Ability to unsubscribe from a public channel
+  - [ ] Documented API for public channels interaction.
+  - [ ] Working examples for public channel interaction.

+#### Milestone 4: Private groups interaction
+  - [ ] Ability to publish messages on private groups
+  - [ ] Ability to subscribe to private groups
+  - [ ] Ability to unsubscribe from a private groups
+  - [ ] Documented API for private groups interaction.
+  - [ ] Working examples for private groups interaction.

+#### Milestone 5: 1 to 1 messages interaction
+  - [ ] Ability to send 1 to 1 conversation
+  - [ ] Ability to subscribe to 1 to 1 conversation
+  - [ ] Ability to unsubscribe from a 1 to 1 conversation
+  - [ ] Documented API for 1 to 1 conversations
+  - [ ] Working examples for 1 to 1 conversations

+## Exit criteria:

+This swarm will be deemed successful and be closed upon the delivery of the above milestones.

+## Success Metrics

-- A dev who is unfamiliar with the SDK is able to set up his environment and build a simple chatbot in under 2 hours, just by following the documentation.
+A dev who is unfamiliar with the SDK is able to set up his environment and build a simple chatbot in under 2 hours, just by following the documentation.

-#### Exit criteria:

-Same as success metrics.

 ## Supporting Role Communication
 <!-- Once Requirements and Goals are fleshed out, then it should be communicated to supporting organelles if required -->